Western Union review

 How does My WU: Western Union’s reward program work?

 My WU is Western Union’s membership program and it is free to sign up for.
-Points can be earned by completing qualifying transactions, follow these steps to get started:
+You can earn points by completing qualifying transactions.
+Follow these steps to get started:

 - Sign up for free.
 An email and mobile number is required to sign up, and you have to opt-in after creating your Western Union account.